Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 Note that a constraint applies concerning the values within a CompuMethod that is subject to [constr_1146].
 According to [constr_1133], it is (as exemplified in the example) required that if a specific CompuScale Symbolic Name appears more than once in the context of the CompuMethod then the values of CompuScale.lowerLimit shall be identical for all affected CompuScales and the values of CompuScale.upperLimit shall also be identical for all affected CompuScales.

-CompuScaleContents (abstract)
-Class#@CLASS:
-Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::ComputationMethod
-This abstract meta-class represents the content of one particular scale.
-Note
-ARObject
-Base
-Datatype
-Attribute
-–
-–

-Mul.
-Kind Note
-–
-–
-–
-–

 Table 5.76: CompuScaleContents

-CompuConstTextContent
-Class#@CLASS:
-Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::ComputationMethod
-Note
-Base
-Attribute
-vt

-This meta-class represents the textual content of a scale.
-ARObject,CompuConstContent
-Datatype
-VerbatimString

-ref This represents a textual constant in the computation method.

-Mul.
-Kind Note
-1

 Table 5.77: CompuConstTextContent

-CompuConstNumericContent
-Class#@CLASS:
-Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::ComputationMethod
-Note

-This meta-class represents the fact that the constant value of the computation method is a numerical value.
-It is separated from CompuConstFormulaContent to support compatibility with ASAM HDO.
-ARObject,CompuConstContent
-Datatype
-Numerical

-attr This represents the numerical value.

-Mul.
-Kind Note
-1

-Base
-Attribute
-v

-Tags: xml.sequenceOffset=50

 Table 5.78: CompuConstNumericContent

 #@SECTION: 5.5.2 Physical Units, Physical Dimensions and Unit Groups
 #@CLASS: PhysicalDimension
 #@CLASS: PhysicalDimensionMapping